libp2p/specs/relay/circuit-v1.md

 As with all other multiaddrs, encapsulation of different protocols determines which metaphorical tubes to connect to each other.

-A `/p2p-circuit` circuit address, is formated following:
+A `/p2p-circuit` circuit address, is formatted as following:

 `[<relay peer multiaddr>]/p2p-circuit/<destination peer multiaddr>`